Skip to main content

 The first is Retirement Income For Life, by Frederick Vettese.
 Mr. Vettese writes the Charting Retirement feature for The Globe and Mail and previously held the position of chief actuary for the human resources consulting firm Morneau Shepell, now part of Telus Health.
 Currently in its third edition, Retirement Income For Life is full of practical advice for people of all backgrounds on how to generate sustainable income.

 Another good book is Your Retirement Income Blueprint, which is also in its third edition and was first published in 2011.
-Author Daryl Diamond has been a leader in the financial advice world in focusing on retirement income and his book covers areas like which accounts to draw on first and which you should defer, preserving government benefits, reducing taxes and leaving a legacy.
+Author Daryl Diamond has been a leader in the financial advice world focusing on retirement income and his book covers areas such as which accounts to draw on first and which you should defer, preserving government benefits, reducing taxes and leaving a legacy.

 Both of these books are suitable for people who plan to manage their own retirement savings, and for those who have an adviser or financial planner.
 Better decisions are made when clients bring their own knowledge to the planning process.